 In all seriousness though, the general route of medicated anxiety relief is often a dangerous one – we’ve all heard the horror stories of abuse, tolerance, and side effects that stem from reliance on prescription medications.

 And in any regard, it’s far from a guarantee that the drugs will even be effective for any given individual: of nearly 17 million people who sought prescription treatment for an anxiety disorder in 2013, only 34% of them reported “minimally adequate treatment.”
 Pretty sad, when it all comes down to it.

-SSRI’s – are long-term treatments for chronic sufferers; they generally take between four and six weeks to start relieving symptoms.
+SSRI’s are long-term treatments for chronic anxiety sufferers, as they generally take between four and six weeks to start relieving symptoms.
 And although they’re not as prone to abuse/reliance as benzodiazepines, intense side effects are very common and include symptoms such as insomnia, extreme depression/fatigue, and severe nausea.